Jump Ahead To:

 What’s Happening in Anthem

 With close proximity to all of Downtown’s offerings, Anthem residents don’t have a problem finding something fun to do on evenings and weekends.
 This upscale neighborhood was designed to include a 7000-yard golf course, which features waterfalls and the country club.
 Locals also enjoy visiting the closeby Sloan Canyon National Conservation Area.
 This vast space is home to an incredible array of ancient rock art panels created by native cultures.
+Local restaurants include The Stove NV, which overlooks the Las Vega strip, Black Mountain Grill, a rustic lounge open 24/7, and CRAFTkitchen, a chic restaurant with vegan options.

 Schools in Anthem

-Schools in the area include Green Valley School, Sunset High School, and Challenger School among others.
+Schools in the area include Green Valley School, Sunset High School, and Challenger School, among others.

 Homes in Anthem